-African American historian and teacher Marion Thompson Wright (1902-1962) of Newark wrote her doctoral dissertation on “The Education of Negroes in New Jersey.”
 As a result of her hard work and convincing thesis, Wright became the first black historian to receive a Ph.D. from Columbia University.
-She documented the varied patterns of school segregation that existed in the state despite an 1881 law that outlawed racial discrimination in public schools.
+She documented varied patterns of school segregation that existed in the state despite an 1881 law that outlawed racial discrimination in public schools.
 Her study helped to provide the NAACP with hard data in its court challenge to the “separate but equal” doctrine.
-It was indeed overturned by the Supreme Court in the 1954 Brown v.
+Which was overturned by the Supreme Court in the 1954 Brown v.
 Board of Education ruling in Topeka, Kansas.